makcedward/nlpaug/README.md

 pip install git+https://github.com/makcedward/nlpaug.git numpy
 ```

-If you use ContextualWordEmbsAug or ContextualWordEmbsForSentenceAug, install the following dependencies as well
+If you use ContextualWordEmbsAug, ContextualWordEmbsForSentenceAug and AbstSummAug, install the following dependencies as well
 ```bash
 pip install torch>=1.6.0 transformers>=3.0.2
 ```